Bedding debuts in Dallas Englander Co will display its mattresses

 Restonic: With the introduction of the Presidential Marvelous Middle, Restonic will offer its premium flagship name on a promotional bed in the $499 to $599 price range.
 The promotional bed, which will be available through October, will be covered in a bronze-colored polyester knit.

-Serta: Throughout the Perfect Sleeper line, which retails from $499, Serta will offer more comfort choices.
+Serta: Throughout the Perfect Sleeper line, which retails from $499 for a full size futon mattress, Serta will offer more comfort choices.
 The company will also launch its fall television campaign, which will include "significantly more" commercials than last year, according to the company.
 The company will continue to feature its Discover America promotion offering a pair of free airline tickets to customers when they buy Perfect Sleeper beds and stay in a selected hotel for one week.